zpratt/react-tdd-guide/README.md

 3. Grab an editor or IDE.
 I recommend Webstorm, Atom, and VIM, in that order.
 4. If using Webstorm, when configuring the mocha run configuration, add the following under "Extra Mocha options": `-r ./lib/jsdom.js  --compilers jsx:jsx-require-extension`

+## How to use this guide

+Each section is broken out into its own folder, starting with [basics](https://github.com/zpratt/react-tdd-guide/tree/master/basics).
+What you'll find there is the finished example.
+I am experimenting with using the [commit history](https://github.com/zpratt/react-tdd-guide/commits/master/basics) and comments to drive the guide itself.
+Feedback on whether this works or not would be appreciated.

 ## Philosphy

 * Avoid the need for runners and browsers